ProtonVPN vs Atlas VPN vs VeePN: Which One to Pick

 VeePN’s based in Panama, which, like Switzerland, isn’t a member of any international surveillance agencies.
 It also offers a no logs policy, kill switch, and DNS leak prevention.
 On top of that, VeePN allows you to get a personal server.
 You can also use split tunneling on Windows.

 VeePN is a solid competitor security-wise.
-Like Proton and Atlas, it uses military-grade AES-256 encryption.
+Like Proton and Atlas, it uses top-grade AES-256 encryption.
 What stands out here, though, is a greater selection of tunneling protocols, namely OpenVPN TCP/UDP, IKEv2, WireGuard, and Shadowsocks (you can use the latter when connecting from countries that block VPN traffic) and the Double VPN feature that brings double security.
 What’s more, VeePN offers the NetGuard feature present in Windows, iOS and macOS apps (OpenVPN only).

 VeePN ease of use